saifalfalah/react-handbook/content/react-create-react-app/index.md

 ---
-title: "Introduction to create-react-app"
+title: 'Introduction to create-react-app'
-date: 2018-12-19T07:00:00+02:00
-description: "create-react-app is the easiest way to start up a React application"
+description: 'create-react-app is the easiest way to start up a React application'
-tags: react
 ---

 [`create-react-app`](https://github.com/facebook/create-react-app) is a project aimed at getting you up to speed with React in no time.
 It provides a ready-made React application starter, so you can dive into building your app without having to deal with Webpack and Babel configurations.